 The arrival of Chinese descendants living in Malaysia (Peranakans) into Singapore start at around 1819, after Sir Stamford Raffles landed in the country.
 Many of these Peranakans were multi-lingual and could communicate in English with the British and were more Westernised than their fellow immigrants from Macau, Guangdong and Fujian.

-Together with other enclaves like Little India, Chinatown developed as a “native division” or kampong through Sir Stamford Raffles’ plan of Singapore suggested in 1822, also known as the Jackson Plan.
+Together with other enclaves like Little India (where you can explore the interesting Mustafa Centre among other fantastic places like Haji Lane), Chinatown developed as a “native division” or kampong through Sir Stamford Raffles’ plan of Singapore suggested in 1822, also known as the Jackson Plan.
 His Plan was to segregate the city by ethnicity.
 The major Asian divisions included Bugis, Arabs, Indians, Malays and Chinese kampungs.

 By 1824, there were some 11,000 immigrants in Singapore due to the opium, spice, ivory, ebony, and Chinese tea and silk trade.
 After the Raffles Plan of Singapore was established, Chinatown, originally the land southwest of the Singapore River, stretched inwards from the Telok Ayer Basin.
 Telok Ayer Street was actually close to the ocean.